 The University's Travel Team have put together some updated guidance and useful resources to support cycling as a form of commuting for staff and students.
 These include safety training, discounted safety and security gear and partnerships with local bike shops to provide access free labour for cycle repairs (for staff).
 Visit the cycling webpage for further details.

 How does this affect students?
 When will they return on-site?

-If you are in a department that is reopening on-site research facilities under the Return to Onsite Working programme, your Head of Department will confirm the local process for asking whether a postgraduate research student can return.
-Students may only return if they are already living within safe daily commuting distance of the University, they are willing and able to do so, and the department can accommodate them safely.
-Divisions are now developing protocols for managing this process at the local level.
+If you are in a department that is reopening on-site research facilities under the Return to On-site Working (RTOSW) programme, your Head of Department will confirm the local process for asking whether a postgraduate research student can return.
+Students may only return if they are willing and able to do so, and the department can accommodate them safely in the workspace.
+Divisions have developed protocols for managing this process at the local level.
 These protocols must be followed in all cases.